WFP-VAM/RAMResourcesScripts/LogicalCleaning/README.md

 # RAM Resources - Scripts
+## Logical Cleaning

-This folder contains all standardized scripts for indicators, analysis and visualization.
+This folder contains all standardized scripts for removing and replacing values that are outside logical boundaries for specific data points.
+Examples:
-## Main folder
+- negative expenditures
+- Food Consumption > 7
+- rCSI > 7